Generic name: clotrimazole [ kloe-TRIM-a-zole ]

 What happens if I overdose?

-Mycelex Troche (clotrimazole) side effects
+Mycelex Troche side effects

-Stop taking clotrimazole and seek emergency medical attention if you experience an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives).
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-What other drugs will affect Mycelex Troche (clotrimazole)?
+What other drugs will affect Mycelex Troche?

 More about Mycelex Troche (clotrimazole)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 1.09.
-Revision Date: 2010-12-15, 5:01:39 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 2.01.